SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Reply to: Address that must be used to reply to the message.

 * Subject: Subject of e-mail.
-You can use variable of the form #{name}.
+You can use a variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.

 * Text: Text of e-mail.
-You can use variable of the form #{name}.
+You can use a variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.

 _Note:_ Like the "On geofence crossing create alarm" this rule triggers on crossing the border of the geofence.
 In order to send out the e-mail the device had to be inside the geofence at least once after creating the rule.